mchamps/tableau-ansible/README.md

 # tableau-ansible
-Repository for Ansible Playboks for adminstrating Tableau Server
+Repository for Ansible Playboks for administrating Tableau Server deployments